On Mon, Jun 28, 2010 at 1:31 PM, David <dagomox@gmail.com> wrote:

 On Fri, Jun 25, 2010 at 10:48 PM, Mariano Kamp <mariano.kamp@gmail.com> wrote:

-Just a sidenote on an issue that you touch, but not the actual main issue:
+Just a sidenote on an issue that you touch, but not the actual main issue:> - Save the cookie (String serialized into SharedPreferences) and

 > create every time a new httpclient instance (then set the cookie to